-Ajay Maken resigns as Delhi Congress chief: Reports
+Ajay Maken hasn't resigned, gone abroad for check-up, clarifies Congress

-New Delhi, Sep 18: Ajay Maken has resigned as Delhi Congress president.
-The former parliamentarian has led the party in the capital since 2015.
+Maken has some health issues and has gone abroad for a check-up, the Congress said.

+Ajay Maken has some health problem and has gone for medical checkup.
+He'll be back next week and probably he's little worried that he can't devote full time or travel the way he wants.
+On his return, we'll discuss working arrangements but the fact is he has not resigned, said Congress leader PC Chacko.

-Maken has reportedly resigned from his post on 13 September citing health issues.
+Earlier, reports said that Maken resigned from his post on 13 September citing health issues.
 As per reports, the resignation that was sent to Congress President Rahul Gandhi's office has not been accepted yet.

 Maken is a senior politician from the Indian National Congress party and was twice elected as a Member of Parliament, and three times to the Delhi Legislative Assembly.
 He was appointed as the president of the Delhi Congress Committee in 2015.